josh-white-278/zephyr-pub-sub/README.md

 subscriptions.

 When a publisher allocates a message it acquires a reference to the message.
-The publisher must either publish the message to the broker thereby transferring ownership of its message reference to the broker or release the message returning it unpublished to its allocator.
+The publisher must either publish the message thereby transferring ownership of its message reference or release the message returning it unpublished to its allocator.
 After a publisher has published a message it must not modify the message as ownership has been transferred.
 When a subscriber receives a message it is const i.e. read only, the subscriber should not modify any received messages as they are shared pointers with other subscribers.

 The broker does not transfer ownership of a message reference to the subscriber.
 If a subscriber wishes to retain a reference to a received message it must acquire one before the handler function returns.
 The acquired reference must be released before the message can be re-used.
 If the aquired reference is dropped without being released then the message will leak and it is likely the allocator will run out of messages to allocate.

+Each subscriber splits the message id space into two, public message ids and private message ids.
+Public messages must be published to a broker and must be subscribed to by a subscriber to be received.
+Public message definitions are shared across subscribers and can be received by any subscriber on a broker.
+Private message ids are not subscribed to by a subscriber and are published directly to a subscriber.
+Private message are defined by the individual subscriber, a private message with the same id can have a completely different message definition between two different subscribers.

 ### Initialization Order